MiniAiLive/FaceLivenessDetection-Windows/README.md

 ### Response

-The API returns a JSON object with the recognized details from the ID document.
+The API returns a JSON object with the liveness result of the input face image.
 Here is an example response:
    <div align="center">
       <img src="https://github.com/user-attachments/assets/4a68a0b9-3299-4793-a76c-e8b9c6a7ed99" />
    </div>

 ## Gradio Demo

-We have included a Gradio demo to showcase the capabilities of our ID Document Recognition SDK.
+We have included a Gradio demo to showcase the capabilities of our Face Liveness Detection SDK.
 Gradio is a Python library that allows you to quickly create user interfaces for machine learning models.

 ### How to Run the Gradio Demo